Magnet Forensics Scholarship Program

 • Help agencies with limited or no digital forensics capacity to utilize digital evidence to get to the truth in investigations into crimes such as child sexual exploitation, human trafficking, and others involving digital evidence.

-• Advance the technical skills of promising officers by giving them digital forensics training so we can continue to work together in our mission to Seek Justice and Protect the Innocent.
+• Advance the technical skills of promising officers by giving them digital forensics training so we can continue to work together in our mission to Unlock the Truth and Protect the Innocent.

 • Promote diversity throughout the digital forensics field.